jstokesdubose/custcontroltraining/Src/Module 02/MD/FromBeginToEnd.md

 At least we don't have to change those.
 Yet.

-## We're not through

-There are some missing pieces.

-Firstly, there's a file we haven't filled:

 ## Epilog

-We have a Control Add-in in Business Central.
-Admitedly, it doesn't do much and uses static data.
-But it attaches a custom widget that does work on data in a grid.
+We now have a Control Add-in in Business Central.
+Admitedly, it's a different presentation of the standard BC List, and still uses static data.
+But we've shown a custom widget in an `iframe` and it works on the data we gave it.
+It performs all the requirements of the Standalone grid.
 That's something, isn't it?

 ![en](../../media/end%2002.png)

 We learned how the different parts of a standalone web page transform into the different (and sometimes new) places in Busienss Central objects.
-And we've learned a little bit about how Business Central manages to keep Control Add-ins isolated form even the other parts of the page (by putting them in an iframe).
+And we've learned a little bit about how Business Central manages to keep Control Add-ins isolated from even the other parts of the page (by putting them in an iframe).

+## Next

+In the next and last module, we'll add some simple code to dynamically populate the grid data from the customers table.